Way Too Long (Nathan Dawe, Anne-Marie and MoStack song)

-"Way Too Long" is a song by English record producer Nathan Dawe, English singer Anne-Marie and British rapper MoStack.
+"Way Too Long" is a song by English record producer Nathan Dawe, English singer-songwriter Anne-Marie and British rapper MoStack.
 It was released on 9 April 2021 as the second single from Anne-Marie's second studio album, Therapy.
 The song was produced by Dawe, Tre Jean-Marie, Grades and Sire Noah, and written by the three artists, Tre-Jean Marie, Grades, MNEK, Dyo, Scribz Riley and Ryan Campbell.

 A music video was released along with the song.